deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt3-third-year.md

 "Alright, Arés, Burgess, you two are the Protectors." he said.
 "Your job is to carry and protect that goal.
 Stevenson, Akiyama, Sikes and Vandenberg are the Defenders, your job is to defend the Protector and your zone.
 Finally, Jones, Price, Murray, Blaczynski, Firth and Major Powell are Aggressors, your job is to steal the ball, score the goals, raid into enemy territory and all that.
 One Protector, two Defenders and three Aggressors per team.
 Alright?
 And I'm your referee and coach."

 Adam raised his hand.
-"Sir…what's legal with, like, tackles and stuff?"
+"Sir...what's legal with, like, tackles and stuff?"

 "No punching, kicking, or biting."
 Powell told them.
 "Otherwise, fookin' anything goes.
 Sikes, Akiyama, you're team captains. go ahead and pick.
 Line up, lads!"